 Viessmann Celebrates 25 Years in the US

-On September 9th and 10th, 2015, Viessmann celebrated 25 Years in the US at the company’s US headquarters in Warwick, Rhode Island, with a special VIP and Open House event.
+On September 9th and 10th, 2015, Viessmann celebrated 25 Years in the US at the company’s US headquarters in Warwick, Rhode Island.

 The celebration was highlighted by speeches from Dr. Michael Luz, President and CEO of Viessmann US, Prof. Dr. Martin Viessmann, CEO and Chairman of the Supervisory Board of Viessmann, Harald Prell, President and CEO of Viessmann Canada, Stephen David, Sales Director-East of Viessmann US, Rhode Island’s Lt.
 Governor, Daniel McKee, Rhode Island Secretary of State, Nellie Gorbea and Mayor of the City of Warwick, RI, Scott Avedisian.

 In his keynote address, Prof. Viessmann spoke about the growth and evolution of Viessmann’s investment in the U.S. market which started in the 1970s, the importance of the company’s enduring trade partnerships with its customers and Viessmann’s long standing commitments to energy efficiency and sustainability.
 Prof. Viessmann specifically talked about the company’s precedent-setting accomplishments such as reaching high standards of energy efficiency and German climate policy targets well before the 2050 date established by the German government.